FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 ## Branching and Publishing

 **NOTE** This is a work in progress and the things described below are an attempt to see how the workflow holds up in the long run.
+This workflow works because I'm working on this by myself.
+I proper feature branch workflow would be necessary should more people interact with this repository.

 So far the two branches used for deploying to Read The Docs are `stage` and `main`.
 Generally, I try something on `stage` first and if things